-Inclusion of Instantised Skim Milk Powder (ISMP) as a Qualifying Material.
+Inclusion of Instantised Skim Milk Powder (ISMP) as a Qualifying Material

-- 3.75 As explained in paragraph 2.13 above, we have added an additional focus area to look more closely at the inclusion of ISMP sales in off-GDT qualifying sales. - 3.76 In our 2018/19 calculation review we stated, "the key question regarding practical feasibility of off-GDT pricing is whether the inclusion criteria for RCP sales are appropriate and have been applied consistently from season to season."
-56 - 3.77 In its submission on our Proposed Focus Areas paper Miraka requested the Commission revisit points relating to the inclusion criteria raised in its previous submission on our draft report on the 2020/21 Milk Price Manual.57 In respect of our focus on ISMP these points included: - 3.77.1 whether ISMP should be attributed to the NP, given its specialised manufacturing process and whether the Commission has satisfied itself that qualifying material can be manufactured on Standard Plant; - 3.77.2 whether the costing principles underlying the Incremental Product Costs (IPCs) are fit for purpose, given they should not materially erode the premium achieved by ISMP over medium heat skim milk powder (MH SMP); - 3.77.3 whether ISMP can be a substitute for MH SMP given their different functional properties; - 3.77.4 whether the yields determined from the manufacture of just one SMP product (MH SMP) on Standard Plant designed to produce MH SMP as efficiently as possible would be impaired if the plant actually produced a range of SMP products. - 3.78 We deal with each of these points under the respective headings below.
-We also then consider the materiality of the impact of ISMP sales on the base milk price calculation.
+- 3.104 As explained in paragraph 2.13 above, we have added an additional focus area to look more closely at the inclusion of ISMP sales in off-GDT qualifying sales. - 3.105 In our 2018/19 calculation review we stated, "the key question regarding practical feasibility of off-GDT pricing is whether the inclusion criteria for RCP sales are appropriate and have been applied consistently from season to season."76 - 3.106 In its submission on our Proposed Focus Areas paper Miraka requested the Commission revisit points relating to the inclusion criteria raised in its previous submission on our draft report on the 2020/21 Milk Price Manual.77 In respect of our focus on ISMP these points included: - 3.106.1 whether ISMP should be attributed to the NP, given its specialised manufacturing process and whether the Commission has satisfied itself that qualifying material can be manufactured on Standard Plant; - 3.106.2 whether the costing principles underlying the Incremental Product Costs (IPCs) are fit for purpose, given they should not materially erode the premium achieved by ISMP over medium heat skim milk powder (MH SMP); - 3.106.3 whether ISMP can be a substitute for MH SMP given their different functional properties; - 3.106.4 whether the yields determined from the manufacture of just one SMP product (MH SMP) on Standard Plant designed to produce MH SMP as efficiently as possible would be impaired if the plant actually produced a range of SMP products.

-Commerce Commission "Final report = Review of Fonterra's 2018/19 base milk price calculation" (12 September 2019), paragraph 2.100.
+Commerce Commission "Final report - Review of Fonterra's 2018/19 base milk price calculation" (12 September 2019), paragraph 2.100.
 We concluded that "Having reviewed the information provided by Fonterra, we are satisfied that the inclusion by Fonterra of off-GDT sales as a reference for prices used by the NP is practically feasible for an efficient processor and is therefore consistent with the contestability dimension in the section 150A purpose."

-57 Miraka "Submission on focus areas for milk price calculation 2020-21 - 29 April 2021" (03 May 2021), pages 6-8, and Miraka "Submission on 2020-21 milk price manual draft report" (16 November 2020), pages 1-6.
+Miraka "Submission on focus areas for milk price calculation 2020-21 - 29 April 2021" (03 May 2021), pages 6-8, and Miraka "Submission on 2020-21 milk price manual draft report" (16 November 2020), pages 1-6.